Exiled1/ObsidianNotes/SecurityNotes/Pwn/Heap Stuff/Heap learning.md

 **Chunk**
 - A small range of memory that can be allocated (owned by the application), freed (owned by glibc), or combined with adjacent chunks into larger ranges.
 Note that a chunk is a wrapper around the block of memory that is given to the application.
 Each chunk exists in one heap and belongs to one arena.
+**Coalesce**
+- When two chunks of memory (except fast bin chunks) that are free are adjacent to each other, they're combined into a single free chunk.

+**Tcache**
+- These are called Thread Localized Caches.
+Otherwise known as **tcaches**
+- You can learn more about the internals of the tcache at the [[TCache Explanation and attacks]] section.

 **Bin**
 - Within every arena, chunks are marked as either **in use**, or they're marked as **free**.
 - Freed chunks are stored in various **lists** based on their size, and history in order to best find chunks that can service an allocation request.
 These "lists" are called **bins!**.
 - Below you'll find an overview for each type of bin!

-**Coalesce**
-- When two chunks of memory (except fast bin chunks) that are free are adjacent to each other, they're combined into a single free chunk.

 [material citation](https://sourceware.org/glibc/wiki/MallocInternals)